 Glioblastoma on T2 MR image.
 Image credit: WikiLectures, recolored by ISB.

-Patients with GBM have median survival of 12-14 months and high recurrence rate, in part because treatment itself makes GBM cells more drug-resistant.
-In partnership with Swedish Neuroscience Institute, Baliga Lab is leading a study to prevent drug resistance and improve clinical outcomes in GBM patients by personalizing cocktails of FDA drugs approved for other uses.
+Patients with GBM have a median survival of 12-14 months and a high recurrence rate, in part because treatment itself makes GBM cells more drug-resistant.
+In partnership with the Swedish Neuroscience Institute, the Baliga Lab is leading a study to prevent drug resistance and improve clinical outcomes in GBM patients by personalizing cocktails of FDA drugs approved for other uses.

 Tuberculosis bacteria.
 Image credit: CDC.

 The pathogen Mycobacterium tuberculosis (Mtb) that causes TB is adept at gaining resistance to treatment, making it difficult to eliminate.
-The World Health Organization has declared Multi-Drug Resistant TB (MDR-TB) a global health crisis.
-The Baliga lab with NIH funding is accelerating development of multidrug regimens to achieve fast and complete clearance of Mtb and reduce MDR-TB.
+The World Health Organization has declared multi-drug resistant TB (MDR-TB) a global health crisis.
+The Baliga Lab, with NIH funding, is accelerating the development of multidrug regimens to achieve fast and complete clearance of Mtb and reduce MDR-TB.

 Image of prescription TB drugs.
 Photo credit: Stockvault, recolored by ISB.

-The global TB epidemic is worsening, as new TB strains emerge that are resistant to current drug treatments.
-Standard TB treatments are 3- 9 months, which for many patients is impractical.
-The Baliga lab with support from the Gates Foundation is discovering new drug targets and novel anti-TB agents that can shorten treatment and prevent TB drug resistance.
+The global TB epidemic is worsening as new TB strains emerge that are resistant to current drug treatments.
+Standard TB treatments are 3-9 months, which for many patients is impractical.
+The Baliga Lab, with support from the Gates Foundation, is discovering new drug targets and uncovering novel mechanisms of action for next-generation TB agents that can shorten treatment and prevent TB drug resistance.

 Patient samples.
 Photo credit: Victoria Uhl /ISB.

-The World Health Organization estimates that up to a third of the world’s population may be latently infected with TB bacteria, with 5-10% of these people developing active, transmittable TB.
+The World Health Organization estimates that up to a third of the world’s population may be latently infected with TB bacteria, with 5-10 percent of these people developing active, transmittable TB.
 There is a pressing need for low-cost tests to screen for active TB.
-The Baliga lab has developed a new blood-based method to diagnose active TB pre-symptomatically at a very early stage, and is assessing ways to develop a low-cost screening tool.
+The Baliga Lab has developed a new blood-based method to diagnose active TB pre-symptomatically at a very early stage and is assessing ways to develop a low-cost screening tool.

 Dr. Nitin Baliga in the lab at ISB.
 Photo credit: Scott Eklund / Red Box Pictures.